Bowriverstudio/headless-wordpress-authentication-faustjs/README.md

 - Sets new password
 - Password resets
 - Menu According to if you are logged in or not
+- A “Members” page with gated content that only authenticated users can access
+- A useAuth() custom hook that provides the user’s loggedIn status and user details to the rest of the app via React context.
+[Created by faustjs]
+- Helper components to limit certain content to only authenticated/unauthenticated users.

 ## In Progress

 - User profile page
-- A “Members” page with gated content that only authenticated users can access
 - A “Create Post” page where users with the publish_posts capability can create new posts, but other users can’t.
-- A useAuth() custom hook that provides the user’s loggedIn status and user details to the rest of the app via React context.
-- Helper components to limit certain content to only authenticated/unauthenticated users.

 ## Bugs